Xilinx/Vitis-AWS-F1-Developer-Labs/modules/module_01/lab_04_idct_optimization.md

 ## Optimizing the IDCT Kernel using Dataflow

 Carry out a simple experiment that will illustrate the effects and power of dataflow optimization.
 The FPGA binary built and used for experiments is built to have four different kernels.
 There are minor differences among them and they are created to illustrate different performance optimizations.
-In this experiment, you will focus on two kernels namely **krnl_idct** and **krnl_idct_noflow** and compare them.
+This experiment will focus on two kernels namely **krnl_idct** and **krnl_idct_noflow** and compare them.

 ### Comparing FPGA Resource Usage